JoshWComeau

 In addition to the from and to keywords, we can also use percentages.
 This allows us to add more than 2 steps:

-The percentages refer to the progress through the animation. from is really just syntactic sugar? for 0%.
+The percentages refer to the progress through the animation. from is really just “Syntactic sugar” describes alternative syntax that makes the language easier to read/write (“sweeter”).
+Typically, it's an abstraction that hides a less-tasty, more-complex underlying mechanism. for 0%.
 And to is sugar for 100%.

 Importantly, the timing function applies to each step.
 We don't get a single ease for the entire animation.